An acute stress reaction typically occurs after an unexpected life crisis, such as a serious accident, sudden bereavement, or other traumatic event.

 What are the symptoms of an acute stress reaction?

 Symptoms usually develop quickly over minutes or hours - reacting to the stressful event.
-They usually settle fairly quickly but can sometimes last for several days or weeks.
 Symptoms of acute stress reactions may include the following:

 - Psychological symptoms such as anxiety, low mood, irritability, emotional ups and downs, poor sleep, poor concentration, wanting to be alone.